pentagram-lang/pentagram-ideas/plans/blocks.md

-# Tacit ideas / Plans / Blocks
+# Pentagram ideas / Plans / Blocks

 Non-assignment statements use the outer block's stack.
 Pushing & popping is allowed.